HibiscusCollective/hibikey/ThirdPartyLicenses.md

 ## Reporting licensing issues

-Care is taken to ensure that the licenses of third-party software used by this project are consistent and appropriate for the purpose for which it is being used and that this list is kept complete and up to date.
+Care is taken to ensure that the licenses of third-party software used by this project respected and that this list is kept complete and up to date.
 That said mistakes can happen.
 If you come across a problem, please [open an issue](https://github.com/HibiscusCollective/hibikey/issues) and let me know and I will do my best to resolve it promptly.